ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/AspDotNetWebApi/README.md

 - **Uniform Interface:**
    The API should have a consistent and uniform interface that makes it easy for clients to understand and interact with.
 This includes using standard conventions for naming resources and endpoints.

+- **Response Formats:**
+  Use standard formats such as JSON or XML for responses.
+JSON is typically preferred due to its lightweight nature and ease of use.

 - **Cacheability:** Responses can be cached
 - **Layered System:** Architecture can have multiple layers